cygig/MCUVoltage/readme.md

 These MCUs supports differential voltage measurement but will not be used in this library.

 ## Different ADMUX
-While the rest of the operations are identical to ATmega328P, the ADMUX register takes 6 bits (MUX 5 to 0) for the incoming voltage selection.
+While the rest of the operations are identical to ATmega328P, the ADMUX register takes 6 bits (MUX 5 to 0) for the input voltage selection.
 To select the bandgap voltage, set `11110`.
 There is no unused bit.
 Note that Bit-5 is stored inside ADCSRB and the position is different between 16u4/32u4 and 640/1280/1281/2560/2561.

 # Notes on ATtiny3224/3226/3227
 ## New features